sami-chaaban/Tracy/README.md

   * **Per-kymograph** rows are kymograph geometries (not separate rows per channel).
   * **Per-kymograph Ch.
 X** sheets are exported for each channel when you need per-channel analysis.
   * **Total kymographs** counts kymograph geometries (not `kymograph geometry × channels`).
-* **Overlapping kymograph geometries / shared trajectories:** if the same trajectory is associated with multiple kymographs, the **Per-kymograph** sheet can double-count trajectories and bias the averages.

 </details>

+> *N.B.* **Overlapping kymograph geometries / shared trajectories:** if the same trajectory is associated with multiple kymographs, the **Per-kymograph** sheet can double-count trajectories and bias the averages.

 ### Save Kymographs <a name="save-kymographs"></a>